ml-stat-Sustech/TorchCP/README.md

 ## TODO
-DeepCP is still under active development.
+TorchCP is still under active development.
 We will add the following features/items down the road:

  Year | Title                                                                                                      | Venue   | Code Link |
 |------|------------------------------------------------------------------------------------------------------------|---------|---------------|